HarvsG/WireGuardMeshes/readme.md

+# Readme
+[WireGuard](https://wireguard.com/) is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography and supports mesh networking.
+However by default it requires manual configuartion.
+As such adding a new client to the network would require the admin to update O(n<sup>2</sup>) client configurations each time they add a new client. [wg-dynamic](https://git.zx2c4.com/wg-dynamic/about/docs/idea.md) was a proposed WireGuard-native tool that would help with autoconfiguration, unfortunately development of this has gone stale.
+So here is a list of alternative tools instead.

+## Table
 | Feature\Software | Open source | Free | Full Mesh | Auto conf | Devices | Supports Users | Allows full tunnel | Subnet Access | NAT traversal | Linux | Windows | Android | iOS | OpenWRT | Link |
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|
 | Vanilla WireGuard | :white_check_mark: | :white_check_mark: | :x: | :x: | Unlimited | :x: | :white_check_mark: | :white_check_mark: | :x: | :eight_spoked_asterisk: | :eight_spoked_asterisk: | :eight_spoked_asterisk: | :eight_spoked_asterisk: | :eight_spoked_asterisk: | https://www.wireguard.com/repositories/ |